yftah89/ReviewsOverTime/README.md

 Once the script completes, the corresponding graphs will be generated in the "figs/main" directory, and dictionaries containing the precise values of the experiments will be created in the "results" directory, saved using Pickle.

 ## Run persistent users experiments (section 5 in the paper)
-Similar to the main experiments, we provide with two versions of this script.
+Similar to the main experiments, we provide two versions of this script.
 To run the regular version (assuming access to a server with abundant RAM), use the following command:
 ```
 python3 run_pr.py